umbraco/UmbracoDocs/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * Related Links
 * Member Picker

-If you have already upgraded to 7.6.2 and fixed some of your queries for those three data types then you might have to fix them again in 7.6.3.
+Have you already upgraded to 7.6.2 and fixed queries for those three Data Types you have to fix them again in version 7.6.3.

-We promise it's the last time you need to update them.
-We're sorry for the inconvenience.

 </details>